artem-kruglov/Raiblocks.Sign/README.md

 # Implementation of methods of work with signature and key pairs

 To create SignService the original source code of RaiBlocks node is used which is compliled into libsign_service.dll.
 A SignService source code contains this compiled library as well as the facade that implemented required public methods.
 The facade contains two functions block_create_c and key_create that described in sign_service.cpp file.
 It is a lightweight implementation of RPC-methods block_create and key_create respectively.
-The method block_create_c don’t perform calculation of parameter “work” and expected the parameter “work” already contains in transaction parameters.
+The method block_create_c don’t perform calculation of a parameter “work” and expected the parameter “work” already contains in transaction parameters.

 [libsign_service.dll source code](https://github.com/artem-kruglov/raiblocks/tree/sign_service)